-'''

-// IDL

-// In file stock.idl

-interface StockInfoCB {

-oneway void NotifyPriceChange

-(in string stockname, in float newprice);

-};

-'''

-'''

-2 interface RegStockInfo {

-void Register (in StockInfoCB obj);

-void Deregister (in StockInfoCB obj);

-3 void Notify (in float newprice);

-};

-'''

-This IDL is described as follows:
+// IDL // In file stock.idl 1 interface StockInfoCB { oneway void NotifyPriceChange (in string stockname, in float newprice); }; 2 interface RegStockInfo { void Register (in StockInfoCB obj); 3 void Deregister (in StockInfoCB obj); void Notify (in float newprice); }; This IDL is described as follows: 1 dealers from in the callback interface implemented by the

-StockInfoCB is the callback interface implemented by the client.
+1. StockInfoCB is the callback interface implemented by the client.
 Its NotifyPriceChange() operation is invoked by the server when a stock price changes.

 NotifyPriceChange() is a oneway operation.
 This means that the server calling this operation does not block while the client object processes the call.
 Orbix does not guarantee that a oneway operation call will succeed; if a oneway operation fails, the client may not know.
-Refer to "Preventing Deadlock in a Callback Model" on page 362 for more details.
+Refer to "Preventing Deadlock in a Callback Model" for more details.

 - RegStockInfo is the register interface implemented by the server.
-Its Register() and Deregister() operations enable clients that wish to receive stock price callbacks to register or deregister for a given stock. - 3.
-The Notify() operation is used by the server to notify clients of a stock price change.
+Its Register() and Deregister() operations enable clients that wish to receive stock price callbacks to register or deregister for a given stock. - The Notify() operation is used by the server to notify clients of a stock price change.
 Notify() calls the NotifyPriceChange() operation.